Jondolf/Calculator/README.md

 **main.ts** is the main entry point for the application and it bootstraps the root module (AppModule).
 **polyfills.ts** has polyfills for better browser support
 **styles.scss** has all global styles and css variables used for different themes.

-## More info
-Testing wasn't actually really used yet, but there are still files there.